dekuNukem/duckyPad/duckyscript3_instructions.md

 STRINGLN I pressed key $k!
 ```

-If reading button multiple times, use `BCLR` command inbetween to clear the button status buffer.
+If reading button multiple times, use `BCLR` command to clear the button status buffer.

 This way it won't trigger again right away.